ndeet/liquid-assets-for-woocommerce/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Changelog ==
+= 1.8.2 :: 2021-07-26 =
+* Added: Icons for plugin directory
+* Changed: Tested WP version 5.8.0 and changed supported version accordingly.

 = 1.8.1 :: 2021-07-26 =
-### Changed
-* Do not send admin notification mails if asset was already successfully sent.
+* Changed: Do not send admin notification mails if asset was already successfully sent.

 = 1.8.0 :: 2021-07-26 =
 Initial public release.